solzook/proj3-anagrams/README.md

 Your assignment is to replace the interaction with AJAX interaction on each keystroke.

-## Minijax?
+## Testing

-flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
-They should not be included in the version of the project you turn in.

-## To run automated tests
-* `nosetests`

-There are currently nose tests for vocab.py, letterbag.py, and jumble.py.
+'make test' runs nosetests: tests are currently implemented for vocab.py, letterbag.py, and jumble.py